David-Kent-Consulting/how_to_azure_automationact_with_terraform/README.md

 which is quite easy to make available to the container instance via a persistent storage mount from your local developer desktop.

-See more about running the Azure CLI container innstance at https://github.com/Azure/azure-cli under "Developer Installation".
+See more about running the Azure CLI container instance at https://github.com/Azure/azure-cli under "Developer Installation".

 | Package Name                   | Required\nVersion | Package Source                                                                      |